andywar65/architettura/README.md

 ### Wagtail backend

+Create a page of the `Dxf Page` kind.
+You will have to enter a Title and introduction.
+In the Source section load the `Dxf Page`most important stuff: the DXF file.
+It will be stored in the `media/documents` folder.
+Don't check the `Block` box and eventually insert URL of a CDN with CORS enabled from where you want to eventually [serve 3D model files](https://aframe.io/docs/0.9.0/introduction/hosting-and-publishing.html#hosting-models).
+Save and view the page.
+Your file has been already transformed into VR.
+If you want to look around, press mouse button, then just move the mouse.
+To move around press the `W-A-S-D` keys.
+Notice that entities inherit the original layer color.
+Ok, now let's go back to editing the page.
+Notiche that the `Block` box is now checked, this means that if you view the page again, the program won't read the DXF again, but it's database: DXF layers have been imported (you can change the color, and add new layers), and there is a list of all the entities extracted frm the DXF.
+The list is a little bit cryptic, but you can change the appearance and position of any entity from here.

-Create a page of the `Scene Page` kind.
+Now, to add materials, create a page of the `Scene Page` kind.
 You will have to enter a Title plus other page informations (Intro, Image, Author and date).
-In the VR Settings panel first select how you want to move around in the scene, with keyboard input or clicking on checkpoints (see interaction), then load the most important stuff: the DXF file.
-It will be stored in the `media/documents` folder.
-You can add other CAD files to the Scene, but this function isn't active yet.
+In the VR Settings panel first select how you want to move around in the scene, with keyboard input or clicking on checkpoints (see interaction), then choose the DXF Page that you want to render.
 Then you will have to check if you want your shadows on, if you want your camera to be able to fly and if 3D faces must be double sided.
-Insert URL of a CDN with CORS enabled from where you want to eventually [serve 3D model files](https://aframe.io/docs/0.9.0/introduction/hosting-and-publishing.html#hosting-models).
 In the Ambient Setting panel load the Equirectangular Image for the VR background (if none, a default one will be picked).
 Equirectangular images are like those planispheres where Greenland is bigger than Africa.
 You can also set ambient background colors and lights.

+Okay, now publish and go to the frontend to see how your model behaves.
+At first it should look like in the Dxf Page, apart from how you move around (see Interaction and Checkpoint paragraphs).
+Now get back to editing the page.

-At first entities inherit the original layer color, but you can change that associating `Materials` and `Partitions` to layers.
-Layers are extracted from DXF first time you view the page, set them to `Invisible` if you want to turn them off.
-You can also set layer to `Wireframe`, and all entities on that layer will display only edges.
+You should notice thet layers have been imported from the Dxf Page.
+At first entities inherit the original DXF color, but you can change that associating `Materials` and `Partitions` to layers (see next paragraph).
+You can set them to `Invisible` if you want to turn them off.
+If you set them to `Wireframe`, and all entities on that layer will display only edges.
 If you set `No shadows` entities on the layer will be unaffected by lighting.

+### Materials and Partitions

+You saw thet layers in Scene Page can load materials and partitions.
+These are external pages that can be shared by different Scenes.
+It is convenient to prepare your own materials in advance.
 Each `Material Page` can contain as many `Components` as you want.
 A Component needs a Name, an Image and a Color.
 If the image is a 1x1 meter pattern, check the appropriate box.
 Default color is `white`, but you can change it with the color picker.
 Color affects appearance of the image.
 Entities use Components in different ways, some blocks use up to three components for different surfaces.
+In example, a whole room uses the first component for the paint on walls and the ceiling, the second for tiled surfaces and the third for skirting and pavement.
 `Partitions` are taken in account only during surveys (see further).
 Also Partitions have `Components`, but they refer more to physical characteristics, like `thickness` and unit `weight`.
 Partition displays what your wall or slab is made of.

-Okay, now publish and go to the frontend to see how your model behaves.

 ### Interaction, keyboard mode

 The model window is embedded within your website, but you can go fullscreen by pressing `F` or the visor icon in the right bottom corner of the window.
 On some mobiles the image will be split in two, with stereoscopic effect.
 You will need one of those cardboard headgears to appreciate the effect.
 Press `ESC` to exit fullscreen mode.
 On laptops, if you want to look around, press mouse button, then just move the mouse.
 To move around press the `W-A-S-D` keys.
-On some mobiles you literally walk to explore the model, but I've never experienced that.
+On some devices you literally walk to explore the model, but I've never experienced that.
 Some elements like Doors have animations, just click on them.
 Last but not least, press the `Ctrl+Alt+I` to enter the Inspector mode, that makes you inspect and modify the entities of the model.
 Modifications can be saved to HTML files.
 Notice that under the model window you have some lists, with links to surveys (see further), materials and partitions used in the scene.